 The length of the MSN program depends upon the concentration.
-Nurse education is 39 credits (Attachment G), nursing administration is 35 credits (Attachment F), FNP is 45 credits (Attachment E) and PNP is 45 credits (Attachment H).
-The NA and NE plans of study are part-time, delivered in a completely online format, and can be completed in 5 semesters.
+Nurse education is 39, nursing administration is 35 credits, FNP is 45 credits and PNP is 45 credits.
+Post-MSN student transcripts are evaluated for completion of courses and a gap analysis is conducted to determine individual plans of study for each student.
+Plans of Study are located at the end of this handbook for MSN and Post-MSN concentrations.
+The NA and NE plans of study are delivered in a completely online format, and can be completed in 5 semesters.
 The programs include a variety of online assignments and activities, as well as focused clinical learning experiences with qualified preceptors.
 Students provide each other with mutual academic, emotional, and logistical support.
 This peer support contributes to collaborative learning, academic success and timely program completion.
-The resulting camaraderie creates personal ties and professional networks that often continue to be influential for life beyond King University.
+The resulting camaraderic creates personal ties and professional networks that often continue to be influential for life beyond King University.

 The FNP and PNP concentration plans of study are full-time and can be completed in 5 consecutive fifteen-week semesters.
 The FNP plan of study is offered in a blended format, with all advanced core sciences, clinical and practice-focused courses in a face-to-face classroom setting and the supporting core courses in an online format.
-The FNP program is offered in Knoxville and Kingsport TN and in Abingdon, VA.
+The FNP program is offered in Knoxville and Kingsport, TN and in Abingdon, VA.
 The PNP plan of study is offered as an online format with mandatory, face-to-face intensives the first two days of each semester.
+The PNP program intensives are offered at the Knoxville campus.